Ewu694/Automated-Dominos-Pizzas/README.md

 # Domino's Free Pizza Bot <br>
-This python script takes advantage of Dominos emergency pizza student program to automate the generation of codes for free pizzas to save both time and money <br>
+This python script takes advantage of Dominos emergency pizza student program to automate the generation of codes for free pizzas to save both time and money.
+Feel free to alter the libraries/code to better suit your needs <br>

 ## Libraries and corresponding Modules Used:
 - **undetected_chromedriver:** Script is to be ran on google chrome using the library undetected_chromedriver to avoid detection by websites that use mechanisms to identify and block automated browsing